Rakesh-Raju/Movie-Website/README.md

 Usage:

-Simply run entertainment_center.py, making sure that media.py and fresh_tomatoes.py are in the same directory.
+Simply run entertainment_center.py in a python IDE, making sure that media.py and fresh_tomatoes.py are in the same directory.

 To modify how many movies there are, simply create more movie objects in entertainment.py (following the required parameters in media.py for a movie object) and update movielist.